carpentries-incubator/workflows-nextflow/_episodes/05-nextflow_scripting.md

 {: .language-groovy }

-Maps can be accessed in a conventional square-bracket syntax or as if the key was a property of the map using the dot notation.
+Maps can be accessed in a conventional square-bracket syntax or as if the key was a property of the map or using the dot notation.

 ~~~
 //Use of the square brackets.